sunmodza/Xgression/README.md

 [6] Visit This [Predict Diabetes Kaggle](https://www.kaggle.com/datasets/whenamancodes/predict-diabities) for testing data

 # Note; The Code is still Unclear and unrefactored. i just wrote what i think
-# I will definitely refactor this after i pass the university interview!!
+# I will definitely refactor this after i pass the university interviewing!!